Robert Tonyan: Green Bay Packers

-Tonyan was signed to the Packers' practice squad for the final four games of the 2017 season, and was re-signed for the 2018 season.
+Tonyan was signed to the practice squad of the Green Bay Packers for the final four games of the 2017 season, and was re-signed for the 2018 season.
 He appeared in the first nine games of the season, but was targeted just once before his first NFL reception, a 54-yard touchdown from Aaron Rodgers against the Seattle Seahawks in Week 11.
 He totaled four receptions for 77 receiving yards and one touchdown on the 2018 season.

 In 2019, the Packers tendered exclusive rights to Tonyan.
 On December 8, 2019, Tonyan caught a 12-yard pass for a touchdown in a 20–15 win over the Washington Redskins.
 He totaled ten receptions for 100 receiving yards on the 2019 season.

 On April 24, 2020, the Packers re-signed Tonyan as an exclusive-rights free agent, putting him under contract in Green Bay for another year.
-On September 20, 2020, Tonyan caught an 11-yard touchdown pass in a 42–21 win over the Detroit Lions in Week 2.
+On September 20, 2020, Tonyan caught an 11-yard touchdown pass in a 42–21 win over the Lions in Week 2.
 In a nationally televised Monday Night Football game on October 5, 2020, Tonyan caught six passes for 98 yards, including three touchdown passes, to lead the Packers over the Atlanta Falcons 30–16.

 In the NFC Championship against the Tampa Bay Buccaneers, Tonyan recorded 4 catches for 22 yards and a touchdown during the 31–26 loss.

 The Packers placed a second-round restricted free agent tender on Tonyan on March 17, 2021.
 On May 27, Tonyan signed his tender worth $3.4 million.
 On October 28, 2021, Tonyan tore the ACL in his left knee during the Packers week 8 game against the Arizona Cardinals, forcing him to miss the remainder of the 2021 season.
 He was placed on injured reserve on November 1, 2021.

-On March 20, 2022, Tonyan re-signed with the Packers on a one year contract.
+On March 20, 2022, Tonyan re-signed with the Packers on a one-year contract.

 Chicago Bears

 On March 16, 2023, Tonyan signed a one-year deal with the Chicago Bears.
+He played in all 17 games for the Bears and caught 11 passes for 112 yards.

+Minnesota Vikings

+On May 16, 2024, Tonyan signed with the Minnesota Vikings.
+He was released on August 27, 2024, and re-signed to the practice squad.
+When he did he completed the cycle of signing with one whole division NFC North.
+He was promoted to the active roster on October 3, 2024.
+After playing in four games, recording no statistics, he was released from the team on October 22, 2024, in favor of signing linebacker Bo Richter.
+He was subsequently re-signed to the practice squad.
+He was released on November 29, 2024.

+Kansas City Chiefs

+On December 23, 2024, Tonyan was signed to the Kansas City Chiefs practice squad.

+On March 11, 2025, Tonyan re-signed with the Chiefs.
+He was released on August 26 as part of final roster cuts and re-signed with the Chiefs practice squad on August 28.
+He was promoted to the active roster on August 29.